How an Accounting ebook Came to be Priced at $999

 UL-Lafayette Students Were in Disbelief

 The $999 ebook in question is for ACCT 202 at the University of Louisiana-Lafayette.
 Naturally, when students first saw the nearly $1000 price tag, they assumed it was a mistake.
 In fact, they were wrong.
-According to Inside Higher Education, the textbook, Financial and Managerial Accounting, 3rd Edition, was customized by Wiley for the Accounting 201 and 202 at UL-Lafayette and yes, the online version was priced at $999.
+According to Inside Higher Education, Financial and Managerial Accounting, 3rd Edition, was customized by the publisher for two courses at the university, and the online version was priced at a whopping $999.

-According to a statement issued by the university provost, faculty members in the accounting department wanted their students to purchase the printed textbook so they could easily work through exercises in class without the use of laptops or tablets.
+According to a statement issued by the university provost, the Accounting program preferred the printed textbook over a digital version so they would not have to permit laptops or other digital devices in the classroom.
 After the controversy over the ebook went viral, the university admitted that the high online price tag was simply designed to encourage students to buy the printed version of the book.
 Notably, the university has since adjusted the price of the online book to match the cost of the hard copy.

 Why eBooks Often Cost More than Printed Books